jessetvogel/rust-web/README.md

 # Credits

-Credits to [Richard Anaya](https://github.com/richardanaya) for his work on [web.rs](https://github.com/richardanaya/web.rs) that provided solutions to some practical challanges in this library especially his work on [async support](https://github.com/richardanaya/web.rs/blob/master/crates/web/src/executor.rs).
+Credits to [Richard Anaya](https://github.com/richardanaya) for his work on [web.rs](https://github.com/richardanaya/web.rs) that provided solutions to some practical challenges in this library especially his work on [async support](https://github.com/richardanaya/web.rs/blob/master/crates/web/src/executor.rs).
 Also, to [Greg Johnston](https://github.com/gbj) for [his videos](https://www.youtube.com/@gbjxc/videos) that made working with signals in Rust easy.